cFocusWeb/blanchette-website/content/singles/devenir-franchise.en.md

 - Preparing the business plan;
 - Developing the organizational personnel structure;
 - Developing purchase and inventory management tools;
-- Theory and practice training for operators, managers and key employees of the future franchise;
+- Theory and practice training for operators, managers and key employees of the future franchise.

 Following the opening, the franchisor will provide continued support regarding the following aspects: